nikp712/Doctor-clinic-sql-queries/README.md

 - **Dataset:** Doctor’s SuperClinic (RMIT).
 - **Key Tables:** `patient`, `doctor`, `appointment`, `disease`, `drug`, `room`.
 - **Data Types:** Includes text, numeric, date, and time fields.
 > - **Privacy Notice:** Database and data are not included due to privacy.
-Queries are written based on the provided schema in the Case Study PDF.
+Queries are written based on the provided schema in the case study PDF.

 ---